This post may contain affiliate links (read more)

 1. You can print and attach labels directly from ebay by clicking the Shutl tab when on the Print Postage page.
 You can then either choose to have myhermes collect the parcel from you (for an additional 50p per parcel, increasing your £2.79 cost to £3.29.
 Or you drop them off at a myHermes shop (find your nearest here).

-2. If you don’t have access to a printer at home, you can still go into the Print Postage screen and the Shutl tab, and order your postage as if you did, but then clicking the print in store for FREE button.
-This generates a code, which you take to the myhermes print in store location and you can print your label there.
+2. If you don’t have access to a printer at home, you can still go into the Print Postage screen.
+Click Shutl tab, and order your postage as if you did, but then clicking the print in store for FREE button.
+This generates a code, which you take to the myhermes print in store location.
+You can print your label there.

-1. You can print your postage directly from ebay and drop off at a postbox, royal mail delivery office or post office in the same manner that I do.
+1. You can print your postage directly from ebay.
+Then drop off at a postbox, royal mail delivery office or post office in the same manner that I do.
 However this will not get you proof of posting.

 2. If you would feel more comfortable obtaining proof of postage for every parcel, you are given the option to print the proof of postage when you also print your label.
-You would need to take this to the post office (or delivery office) and get them to stamp it when you hand over your parcel, and then retain for your records in case you need to make a claim.
+You would need to take this to the post office (or delivery office) and get them to stamp it when you hand over your parcel.
+Then retain for your records in case you need to make a claim.

-3. If you don’t have a printer, you can do it the old fashioned way and write the address on yourself and take to the post office.
-However, you do not get proof of delivery and post office prices are higher than online prices, so if you do it this way, it’s probably worth paying extra and sending signed for for peace of mind.
+3. If you don’t have a printer, you can do it the old fashioned way.
+Write the address on yourself and take to the post office.
+However, you do not get proof of delivery and post office prices are higher than online prices.
+So if you do it this way, it’s probably worth paying extra and sending signed for for peace of mind.